Connect with others who understand.

 • Fill a bowl with apples, oranges, bananas, and other grab-and-go fruits.

-• Keep shelf-stable foods like nuts and seeds in your office, car, or other places you snack away from home.
+• Keep shelf-stable snacks like nuts and seeds in your office, car, or purse.

 • Prepare healthy soups and casseroles on the weekends and prepackage them for weekday lunches.